polyphony-chat/docs/SPECIFICATION.md

 ### 3.1 Client-Home server API

-The *Client-Home server* API of polyproto-core is concerned with authentication- and federation-related issues.
+The [*Client-Home server*](./docs/APIs/Core/Client-Home%20Server%20API/index.md) API of polyproto-core is concerned with authentication- and federation-related issues between a client and its' home server.
 A client in this context is expected to be a user/bot session.

 ### 3.2 Client-foreign server API

-The *Client-foreign server* API of polyproto-core is used for tasks such as requesting the server's or a user's public key(s) or migrating a user account.
+The [*Client-foreign server*](./docs/APIs/Core/Client-Foreign%20Server%20API/index.md) API of polyproto-core is used for tasks such as requesting the servers' or a users' public key(s) or migrating a user account.
-The definition of "client" in this context is broader, since it includes both users/bots and other home servers.
+The definition of "client" in this context is broader, since it includes both users/bots and other polyproto-core servers.

 ### 3.3 WebSockets

-WebSockets in polyproto-core are used for real-time communication between clients and servers.
+WebSockets in polyproto-core are used for real-time communication between user/bot clients and servers.
 WebSockets are used both in *Client-Home server* and *Client-foreign server* communication.

 WebSocket connections to polyproto-core servers consist of the following cycle: